ajaysumfactor/W3_CSS/README.md

 # CSS OUTLINE
 ### Overview
     1. An outline is a line drawn outside the border.
-    2. the element's total width and height is not affected by the width of the outline.
+    2. the element's total width and height is not affected by the width of the outline .
     3. it has following properties
 ##### outline-style
     dotted - Defines a dotted outline